babel/website/_posts/2017-02-29-upgrade-to-babel-7.md

 > A trailing comma cannot come after a RestElement in objects [#290](https://github.com/babel/babylon/pull/290) ![medium](https://img.shields.io/badge/risk%20of%20breakage%3F-medium-yellow.svg)

-This is when you are using `babel-plugin-transform-object-rest-spread`
+This is when you are using `babel-plugin-transform-object-rest-spread`.

 Before: